-Requirement Compliance level Explanation and evidence Changes made in FY 2021 Planned improvement activities Prin ciple 6: Recognise and manage risk 6.1 A profit-to-member superannuation fund must: > Have a strong risk culture with a Board that provides robust oversight of the fund's material risks. > The risk management framework must explicitly address factors that may erode the fund's members-first culture.
-Full AustralianSuper's approach to culture and conduct is outlined in the Board approved Culture and Conduct Framework.
-The Framework sets out the connection between organisational culture, risk culture and conduct, and how it influences everything we do, and every decision we make.
+Requirement Compliance level Explanation and evidence (copy in links and/or supply documents) Changes made in FY22 Planned improvement activities Principle 6: Recognise and manage risk 6.1 A profit-to-member superannuation fund must Have a strong risk culture with a Board that provides robust oversight of the fund's material risks.
+The risk management framework must explicitly address factors that may erode the fund's members-first culture.
+Full AustralianSuper's approach to culture and conduct is outlined in the Culture and Conduct Framework.
+The Framework includes principles to make informed and ethical decisions, as well as avenues for speaking up and respectfully challenging something that doesn't feel right.
+AustralianSuper is committed to a workplace where colleagues feel safe to share opinions, challenge decision-making and feel supported when speaking up.
 More broadly, culture and conduct are specifically referenced and assessed in AustralianSuper's Enterprise Risk management framework, as one of the Fund's nine Enterprise Risks.
 Accordingly, Enterprise Risks are assessed every two months and subsequently reported to the Executive Committee before being presented to the Board for approval.
 In addition, risk culture spans the entirety of the Enterprise Risk management framework, reflecting the Board's view that a strong, evidence-based risk culture is essential to achieving AustralianSuper's strategic objectives.
-Refer to: australiansuper.com/about-us >> Reports >> Annual reports (for more information about AustralianSuper's approach to managing risks) A revised set of evidenced-based risk culture questions was included in the Fund's annual colleague engagement survey.
-Risk culture is formally recognised in the Fund's scorecard.
-A rollout of a standalone risk culture survey was completed in July 2021 which formed part of a broader Enterprise Risk Culture and Behaviour Index which is to be reported to the Board and will be used to inform future risk management uplift activities.
-Continue development of the risk culture dashboard drawing on self-reporting as well as observable individual and organisational behaviours to inform areas in need or risk culture uplift and alignment.
+Refer to: australiansuper.com/about-us >> Reports >> Annual reports (for more information about AustralianSuper's approach to managing risks and our expectations of Culture and Conduct) Two risk culture surveys were completed in FY22 across the organisation, which formed part of the broader Enterprise Risk Culture and Behaviour Index (ERCBI) development (aimed at understanding and measuring risk culture).
+Two comprehensive awareness campaigns were conducted across the organisation in FY22 to embed expected behaviors detailed in the Culture and Conduct Framework.
+Continue development of the risk culture dashboard drawing on self-reporting as well as observable individual and organisational behaviours to inform areas in need of risk culture uplift and alignment.